stanfordnlp/stanza/_pages/ud_update.md

 ### Possibly update Chinese datasets

 Weird edge case that occasionally happens: new ZH dataset, check if it is simplified or traditional.
+The `build_short_name_to_treebank.py` script will throw an exception if this happens.

 Add the appropriate line to the special cases in `constant.py`.
 TODO: could add a script which checks for this